Prawoto Mangkusasmito: Career

 Following the proclamation of Indonesian independence and the formation of political parties, Prawoto joined the Masyumi party and became a member of its leadership committee as a representative of Muhammadiyah.
-He became a member of the Central Indonesian National Committee and was appointed into its Working Body.
+He became a member of the Central Indonesian National Committee and was appointed to its Working Body.
 After the conclusion of the Indonesian National Revolution and the dissolution of the United States of Indonesia, he became a member of the Provisional People's Representative Council.

-On 1952, following the collapse of the Sukiman Cabinet, Prawoto was appointed by President Sukarno alongside the Indonesian National Party (PNI)'s Sidik Djojosukarto to form a parliament.
+In 1952, following the collapse of the Sukiman Cabinet, Prawoto was appointed by President Sukarno alongside the Indonesian National Party (PNI)'s Sidik Djojosukarto to form a parliament.
 Due to political friction between Prawoto and PNI, however, no cabinets were formed by the pair – ministerial appointments were a matter of dispute between the two parties.
 After the two submitted their mandates, Sukarno reappointed Prawoto as formateur, but replaced Djojosukarto with Wilopo.
 Wilopo was more willing to compromise with Masyumi on ministerial posts, and the pair successfully formed a government, the Wilopo Cabinet, on 3 April 1952.
 Within this cabinet, Prawoto served as Deputy Prime Minister.
 Within Masyumi, he was first elected general secretary in 1954 and then deputy chairman in 1956.
 He was reelected into the parliament following the 1955 legislative election.
 He also became a member of the Constitutional Assembly of Indonesia, serving as its deputy chairman.